dhis2/dhis2-docs-implementation/content/metadata_assessment/procedures.md

 ## Development instances not available or not used properly

-When working on your DHIS 2 configuration, it is recommended that you have at least 1 development instance available for you to use.
+When working on your DHIS2 configuration, it is recommended that you have at least 1 development instance available for you to use.
 If you have more then 1 production instance, then you should consider having a copy of each of these instances for the purposes of creating new metadata or otherwise modifying your configuration (Figure 1).

 ![dev_vs_production](resources/images/dev_vs_production.png)
 **Figure 1**